 - 200 soles

 But how do you know if a banknote is authentic?
 Peruvian soles have security features to prevent counterfeiting, including three watermarks, a security stripe, and black strips with raised ink.

-The mint also uses techniques like microprinting, optional variable ink, and fluorescent features to ensure authenticity.
+To ensure authenticity, the mint also uses techniques like microprinting, optional variable ink, and fluorescent features.

 5 fascinating facts about the Peruvian sol